 This function lists all the addressable devices stored in the panel's memory.
 It DOES NOT give a list of what is fitted on the loop at the exact time the function is selected, i.e. unlearnt devices will not be displayed but faulty or missing devices will.

 Enter AL3 (4444) > Commissioning Functions > Show Fitted Devices.

-When the SHOW FITTED DEVICES prompt appears, press the Accept ▶ button and a window similar to the one below will appear.
+When the SHOW FITTED DEVICES prompt appears, press the Accept > button.